-- 7. Adequate and well-designed space should be provided to encourage greater levels of recycling of domestic and commercial waste. - 8.
-The Energy Hierarchy should be implemented within the design of new buildings, by prioritising fabric first, passive design and landscaping measures to minimise energy demand for heating, lighting and cooling. - 9.
+- 8. The Energy Hierarchy should be implemented within the design of new buildings, by prioritising fabric first, passive design and landscaping measures to minimise energy demand for heating, lighting and cooling. - 9.
 Development proposals are encouraged to demonstrate, for example through an Energy and Climate Statement, that they will achieve the following: - a) A 19% carbon reduction improvement upon the requirements within Building Regulations Approved Document Part L 2013, or achieve any higher standard than this that is required under subsequent national planning policy or Building Regulations; - b) Provision of on-site renewable energy generation, or, should it become available, connection to a renewable or low carbon community energy scheme, that contributes to a further 20% reduction in the residual carbon emissions subsequent to (a) above. - c) Calculate Indoor Air Quality and Overheating Risk performance for proposed new dwellings, and implement a recognised quality regime that ensures that the 'as built' performance matches this calculation. - 10.
 All newly constructed buildings are encouraged to achieve an estimated water consumption of no more than 110 litres/person/day. - 11.
-Water reuse and recycling and rainwater harvesting should also be incorporated wherever feasible to reduce demand on mains water supply. - 12.
+Water reuse and recycling and, rainwater harvesting and surface water harvesting should also be incorporated wherever feasible to reduce demand on mains water supply. - 12.
 Community energy schemes will be supported, subject to the design and location being sensitive to local built and natural landscapes and environment. - 13.
 To future-proof the SWNP: If or when the Local Plan, or national planning practice guidance or Building Regulations supersedes these provisions with higher standards or newer technologies, or permits them to be required, development will be required to meet the higher standards and/or use the newer technologies.